Transforming code: concepts

 - IntroduceMethod, IntroduceProperty, IntroduceField and IntroduceEvent allows your aspect to introduce new members into the target type.
-See Introducing Members for details.
+See Introducing members for details.

 - ImplementInterface makes the target type implement an interface.
-See Implementing Interfaces for details.
+See Implementing interfaces for details.

-For details, see T# Template.
+For details, see Writing T# templates.